How to make Ikan Bilis Kacang Goreng, or Fried Dried Anchovies and Peanuts.

 After rinsing the ikan bilis, drain the water as much as possible, or lay over paper towels.
 If you have good planning, you can store this in the fridge and the next day it will dry off.

 I don’t think I need to explain much about nuts!
-These are the universally loved ground peanuts.
-These days you can find readily fried ground peanuts.
+These are the universally loved peanuts or groundnuts (not to be confused with ground nuts, which are ground up/blitzed/processed peanuts).
+These days you can find readily fried groundnuts.
 These go hand in hand with the dried anchovies!

 Can I Fry it Separately?